uhh-zahra/Web-Dev-II_SA-1_Clone-Tasks/README.md

 # Web-Dev-II_SA-1_Clone-Task
-This repository contains a set of learning exercises and class activities designed to enhance skills in [subject or technology, if applicable].
+This repository contains a set of learning exercises and class activities.

 Exercise 1: [Brief description of Exercise]
 Exercise 2: [Brief description of Exercise 2]